Well, apparently President Obama just said that U.S. actions are slowly tightening the noose on Muammar Gaddafi.

 Now, come on, folks, please.

-It's only been the rally and cry of the Democrat Party.
+It's only been the rallying cry of the Democrat Party.

-He got involved as his website, organizing for America and organized all of the spittle flecked protesters were out.
+He got involved as his website, Organizing for America, and organized all of the spittle-flecked protesters.

 Again, let me tell you what this means.

-Had there been questions, and had there been answers, had Obama made a statement, it would have meant that the polling data was clearly on his side, that the Republicans were really taking in his shorts in the polls, and if it was a golden opportunity to hammer this whole business of uh of of destroying collective bargaining rights for unions.
+Had there been questions and had there been answers, had Obama made a statement, it would have meant that the polling data was clearly on his side, that the Republicans were really taking in his shorts in the polls, and that it was a golden opportunity to hammer this whole business of destroying collective bargaining rights for unions.

 If they had polling data that suggests that the Democrats won big in this thing, that would have been 90% of the content of this presser.